trenkles/trenkles.github.io/content/_index.md

 -	NEW PAPER!
 [Worker Representatives](https://trenkles.github.io/research/worker_representatives_bdjt_2024.pdf), w/ Julian Budde, Thomas Dohmen and Simon Jäger

--	R&R at AMERICAN ECONOMIC JOURNAL: POLICY [When Institutions Interact: How the Effects of Unemployment Insurance are Shaped by Retirement Policies](https://trenkles.github.io/research/When_Institutions_Interact.pdf), w/ Matt Gudgeon, Pablo Guzman-Pinto, Johannes Schmieder and Han Ye
+-	R&R at AMERICAN ECONOMIC JOURNAL: ECONOMIC POLICY [When Institutions Interact: How the Effects of Unemployment Insurance are Shaped by Retirement Policies](https://trenkles.github.io/research/When_Institutions_Interact.pdf), w/ Matt Gudgeon, Pablo Guzman-Pinto, Johannes Schmieder and Han Ye

 -	Just Published in Journal of Labor Economics: [The Speed of Earnings Responses to Taxation and the Role of Firm Labor Demand](https://www.journals.uchicago.edu/doi/abs/10.1086/723831), w/ Matt Gudgeon